DocuCare/react-audio-visualizer/README.md

 ## Support

-For support or general questions, you can reach out to [zarytskyi222@gmail.com](mailto:zarytskyi222@gmail.com).

-If you find my project valuable and would like to support its development, you can buy me a coffee ☕.
+If you find this project valuable and would like to support its development, you can buy the original author a coffee ☕.
 Your contribution helps keep this project active and growing.

 <a href="https://www.buymeacoffee.com/zarytskyi22" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A Coffee" style="height: 41px !important;width: 174px !important;box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;-webkit-box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;" ></a>